Generalized Second Law and Thermodynamical Aspects of $f(Q,\mathcal{T})$ Gravity: Basic Formalism in Gravity

 \section{Basic Formalism in $f(Q,\mathcal{T})$ Gravity}

+In the past few years, modified gravity has developed into a broad and active area of research in cosmology.
+Its main goal is to address some of the fundamental challenges of the standard model of the universe, especially the observed late-time cosmic acceleration and the unclear nature of dark energy.
+In curvature-based approaches such as $f(R)$ gravity, the accelerated expansion is explained by modifying the geometric part of the gravitational action.
+On the other hand, torsion-based theories like $f(T)$ gravity provide an alternative description within the teleparallel framework.
+More recently, another direction has gained attention, namely symmetric teleparallel gravity, where gravitational effects arise from non-metricity instead of curvature or torsion.
+This approach has led to the development of models such as $f(Q)$ and its generalized forms.
+In addition to these developments, modern extensions often incorporate interactions between matter and geometry, which enrich the underlying dynamics and offer greater flexibility in modeling cosmic evolution.
+Within this context, $f(Q,\mathcal{T})$ gravity emerges as a natural and significant generalization, as it combines non-metricity with matter–geometry coupling.
+Although several works have examined its cosmological implications and dynamical behavior, its thermodynamic aspects have not been explored in sufficient detail.
+In particular, issues related to entropy evolution and the validity of the generalized second law of thermodynamics are still not fully understood.
+Therefore, a systematic thermodynamic investigation becomes essential, both to assess the physical consistency of the model and to establish meaningful connections with other modified gravity frameworks \cite{NojiriOdintsov,Bahamonde,Kaczmarek}.
 To construct the theoretical framework of $f(Q,\mathcal{T})$ gravity, one begins with a suitable action that generalizes symmetric teleparallel gravity by including non-minimal coupling between the non-metricity scalar $Q$ and the trace of the matter energy–momentum tensor $\mathcal{T}$.
 This approach naturally extends the symmetric teleparallel equivalent of general relativity (STEGR), where $f(Q,\mathcal{T}) = Q$, by allowing richer interactions between the geometry and matter sectors.
 Such couplings offer a mechanism to reproduce dark energy behavior, generate new dynamical phenomena, and expand the available parameter space, thereby enriching the exploration of diverse cosmological and astrophysical scenarios.
 The action for $f(Q,\mathcal{T})$ gravity is \cite{Xu2019}:

 where $f(Q,\mathcal{T})$ is an arbitrary function of $Q$ and $\mathcal{T}$, and $\mathcal{L}_m$ is the Lagrangian matter.

 The non-metricity scalar is

 where $L^{\alpha}_{\phantom{\alpha}\mu\nu}$ is the deformation tensor.